-THE MOM STOP: Make a phone call part of Father's Day
+The Mom Stop: Make a phone call part of Father's Day

 Happy Father’s Day to all the dads out there.
 If you are lucky enough to have a father in your life, give him a call, tell him how much he means to you.
 You never know when a phone call might be your last.

-Lydia Seabol Avant writes The Mom Stop for The Tuscaloosa News.
+Lydia Seabol Avant writes The Mom Stop for The Tuscaloosa News in Tuscaloosa, Alabama.
 Reach her at lydia.seabolavant@tuscaloosanews.com.